 It’s Easter time again and there’s no better way to get in the spirit than with a little craft project to decorate the house.
 While wreaths are mostly associated with Christmas, they really are a great way to adorn the house year-round.
 Plus, putting them together is a fun way to keep the grandkids entertained!

 To get started on your wreath, you’ll need to decide which base is best, and that decision depends on what you’ll be decorating it with.
-Pre-formed wreaths can be bought from arts-and-crafts stores such as Spotlight and are the easiest way to get started.
+Pre-formed wreaths can be bought from arts-and-crafts stores and are the easiest way to get started.

 A grapevine wreath is made of entwined bundles of twigs and is one of the sturdiest and most popular bases, adding a certain natural charm to your creation.
 The grapevine wreath also allows for easier decorating, as its many intertwined branches make for plenty of adhesion points.